Quickstart

 autospec constitution

-This launches a Claude session that analyzes your codebase and creates .autospec/memory/constitution.yaml containing your project’s:
+This launches the configured agent to analyze your codebase and create .autospec/constitution.yaml containing your project’s:

 - Coding standards and conventions